alexwlchan/til/README.md

 ## bash

 - <a href="https://github.com/alexwlchan/til/blob/main/bash/Create%20a%20directory%20before%20you%20%60cp%60%20or%20%60mv%60%20a%20file%20to%20it.md">Create a directory before you `cp` or `mv` a file to it</a> – 7 January 2024

+## css

+- <a href="https://github.com/alexwlchan/til/blob/main/css/How%20to%20style%20a%20%3Cdetails%3E%20element%20differently%20depending%20on%20whether%20it%E2%80%99s%20open%20or%20closed.md">How to style a &lt;details&gt; element differently depending on whether it’s open or closed</a> – 7 January 2024

 ## github